How To: Make Your Doodles Pop with Grey Highlighter Shading

 While I prefer grey Copic markers for grey shading, these illustration markers aren’t a great fit for a student budget.
 For a cheaper option, try the Zebra MildLiner in Grey (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works perfectly fine for creating basic drop-shadows.
 Experiment with this grey highlighter and crosshatching for a shaded gradient effect.

-Using Pen & Ink Patterns to Bring Creative Challenge to Coloring Pages
+Using Ink and Grey Highlighter to Bring Creative Challenge to Coloring Pages

-During an election, a school I once attended had coloring book pages of the 50 states of the United States set out for students.
+During the 2016 presidential election, my graduate school night class set out coloring book pages of the 50 states of the United States.
 Though a very kind gesture, I knew that to keep my mind occupied and not-too-anxious through the tension of the long evening, I needed something a little more consuming than filling in blank spaces with solid colors.

 Why I think “Mindfulness Coloring” Isn’t Mindfulness